Log in through the extension

 • Utilize data breach monitoring to keep an eye out for your credentials online, to ensure any compromised credentials are flagged and changed as soon as possible to avoid additional breaches.

-• Be proactive when interacting with the common signs of an attempted cyberattack – do not click on links from people you don’t know, do not open misspelled websites, do not engage with emails that are poorly written and from unknown addresses.
+• Be proactive when interacting with the common signs of an attempted cyberattack – don’t click on links from unknown people, don’t open misspelled websites, and don’t engage with emails that are poorly written and from unknown addresses.

 • Run antivirus, endpoint protection, or antimalware protection software.